jeevanbhatta/GlobalEconoSim/report.md

 This report provides a detailed explanation of the Global Trade Simulation model, its technical implementation, key assumptions, and how to interpret its results.
 The simulation models international trade between countries as a network where trade flows are affected by tariffs, political blocs, and comparative advantages in production.

 See the deployed version [here](https://tradesimulation.streamlit.app/).
+I'm hosting for free so the app gets inactive if not used for a while, but if you click the button, it makes the app active again in a few seconds.

 The source code can also be found in the [Github Repo](https://github.com/lifee77/GlobalEconoSim).